Biofuel Feedstocks

 3. Distillation: The ethanol is separated from the fermentation mixture through distillation, resulting in a concentrated ethanol solution ready for blending as a transportation fuel.

-See also Introduction to Biofuels
+See also Economic Aspects of Biofuels

 Characteristics of sugarcane ethanol include its high energy output compared to the energy input required for its production, making it a sustainable alternative to fossil fuels.
 Additionally, sugarcane ethanol is considered a cleaner fuel source due to its lower greenhouse gas emissions when compared to traditional gasoline or diesel fuels.
 The versatility of sugarcane ethanol as a feedstock contributes to its popularity in the biofuels industry as a renewable and environmentally friendly energy source.